wamp-proto/wamp-proto/spec/README.md

 With `wamp.2.msgpack`, all WebSocket messages MUST BE of type **binary** and use the MsgPack message serialization.

-With both WAMP WebSocket subprotocols, the namespace binding MUST BE URIs from the HTTP scheme as described above.

 #### Other Transports

 Besides the WebSocket transport, the following WAMP transports are under development:

  * HTTP 1.0/1.1 long-polling
- * HTTP 2.0 ("SPDY")

-Other transports might be defined in the future.
+Other transports such as HTTP 2.0 ("SPDY"), raw TCP or UDP might be defined in the future.

 ## Peer Roles